Skip to main content

 Why Georgia for Plastics and Rubber

-• Close proximity to aerospace, auto, healthcare and other demand industries
+• Close proximity to aerospace, auto, healthcare and other high demand industries

 • Abundant workforce and competitive wages